Red Cross encouraging Blood Donation in January

 According to the Red Cross, every two seconds someone is in need of blood.
 This time of year, right after the holidays, the need for blood donations increases as well.

 “Januarys are always pretty hard,” explained Krista Farley.
 “There are less blood drives, people are busy with the holidays, the weather can complicate things.”
-She added, “Plus, its peak flue season.”
+She added, “Plus, its peak flu season.”

 The Red Cross collected more than 27,000 fewer blood and platelet donations the weeks of Christmas and New Year’s than needed to sustain a sufficient blood supply, as busy holiday schedules kept many donors away.